Saturday, September 28, 2024

 the city's 900th anniversary.

-Duane Pasco tells the story about
+Duane Pasco tells the story about this totem pole

-.
+in The Norwegian American.
 Since it was published

 the editor added the following: